Lachlan Kennedy (sprinter)

 Lachlan Kennedy (born 4 November 2003) is an Australian sprinter.
-He competed at the 2024 Olympic Games.
-In 2025, he became Australian short track champion and set a new national record, and won the silver medal at the World Indoor Championships, over 60 metres.
+He is the Oceanian record holder for the 60 metres and 100 metres.
+He won the 60 metres silver medal at the 2025 World Indoor Championships and the silver medal over 100 metres at the 2026 Commonwealth Games.
+He was the first Australian man to break the 10-second barrier on Australian soil.

 Early life

 Kennedy grew up in Brisbane where he attended St Joseph's College, Gregory Terrace throughout his upbringing.
-He played for Brisbane junior rugby union representative sides and played junior international rugby union for Australia before switching his focus to athletics.
+He played for Brisbane junior rugby union representative sides and played junior international rugby union for Australia before switching his focus to athletics at the age of 17.
+As of early 2026, he trains at Griffith University's High Performance Hub on the Gold Coast and is a member of the Griffith Sports College program.

 Career

 Kennedy was a member of the Australian U20 4 x 100 metres relay team which broke the 12-year-old Australian U20 4 × 100 m relay record in 2022 in a time of 39.30 seconds.
 He represented Australia at the 2022 World Athletics U20 Championships in Cali, Colombia.
 In November 2023, he won the silver medal over 100 metres at the 2023 Pacific Games in Honiara behind compatriot Calab Law.

-Kennedy was a member of Australia's 4x100-metre men's relay team that set a new Oceania record of 38.12 seconds at the 2024 Summer Olympic Games.
+Kennedy was a member of Australia's 4 × 100 m team that set a new Oceania record of 38.12 seconds at the 2024 Summer Olympic Games.